-- Under normal operating conditions all EoLT received will be processed directly into the waiting trailer and dispatched by the end of the following working day. - Under abnormal conditions, e.g., plant breakdown or organised shutdown, delivered EoLT will be diverted to the Murfitts Industries Limited national network of permitted facilities.
+- Under normal operating conditions all EoLT received will be processed and loaded into the waiting trailer and dispatched by the end of the following working day. - Under abnormal conditions, e.g., plant breakdown or organised shutdown, delivered EoLT will be diverted to the Murfitts Industries Limited national network of permitted facilities.

-The EoLT received at the site are contained either within the delivery vehicle, in cages (loose tyres), held within the processing equipment, or a designated storage area (baled tyres).

-Small quantities of loose tyres may also be located directly on impermeable surface, outside of normal storage areas, as part of handling processes, including the loading, unloading, and movement of waste within the site.
+The EoLT received at the site are contained either within the delivery vehicle, in the tyre bund or trailer (loose tyres).
+Some loose EoLT may be located outside of designated storage areas, upon the impermeable surface as part of handling activities namely the loading, unloading and movement of waste within the site.

-The site location is shown on Sensitive Receptors Plan (K18.19~20~002), Permit Boundary Plan (K18.19~20~001).
+The site location is shown on Sensitive Receptors Plan (K18.16~20~002), Permit Boundary Plan (K18.16~20~001)

-The site layout plans show how key areas and processes are arranged (Site Layout Plan K18.19~20~004).
+The site layout plans show how key areas and processes are arranged (Site Layout Plan K18.16~20~004).

-The permitted boundary covers approximately 0.2 ha, with the storage and baling process occurring on a limited part of this area.
+The permitted boundary covers approximately 0.12 ha, with the storage of EoLT undertaken on a limited part of this the area.

-The site is located at Unit 13, Slyfield Industrial Estate, Moorfield Road, Guildford, GU1 1RU with the site location is shown on drawing K18.19~20~002 Sensitive Receptor Plan (1km Buffer).
+The site is located at Fourth Avenue, Letchworth Garden City, Hertfordshire, SG6 2TT with the site location is shown on drawing K18.16~20~002 Sensitive Receptor Plan (1km Buffer).